All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Strategy 1: Time-Restricted Eating and Extended Fasting

 Dr. Pelz has built her career around fasting protocols, so it is no surprise that this is her first recommendation.
 What is useful here is the specificity.
-She does not just say try intermittent fasting.
+She does more than say try intermittent fasting.
 She breaks down different fasting windows and matches them to specific metabolic goals, giving you a framework for deciding which approach fits your situation.

 A 16:8 eating window (16 hours fasting, 8 hours eating) is her baseline recommendation.
 The evidence for this is solid.
 A 2022 study in the New England Journal of Medicine found that time-restricted eating produced weight loss comparable to standard calorie counting over 12 months.
 Participants ate only between noon and 8pm, did not consciously restrict calories, and lost an average of 14 pounds over the study period.
 A separate 2023 meta-analysis pooling data from 27 clinical trials confirmed that time-restricted eating produces statistically significant reductions in body weight, body fat percentage, and waist circumference.